abkafi1234/StudentGrumbling/README.md

 # Study: Grumbling Behavior Among STEM Students Toward Non-STEM Courses

 ## Overview
 This study investigates the *grumbling behavior* of STEM students when enrolled in non-STEM subjects.
 It applies **Confirmatory Factor Analysis (CFA)** and **Structural Equation Modeling (SEM)** to identify psychological and structural drivers of student dissatisfaction.
+(Test 3)

 ---